Open Records Act FAQs

 How critical is the time element in complying with the Open Records Act?

-It is very critical that any unit receiving a request for records immediately notify the Director of Human Resources.
-The three-day timeframe for the College to comply under the law starts running when you receive the request, not when you relay it to us.
-It is the responsibility of department heads to assure there is no delay in this notification to the Director of Human Resources, who is responsible for ensuring the College's compliance with the Open Records Act.
+It is very critical that any unit receiving a request for records immediately notify the Assistant Vice President for Human Resources and Auxiliary Services.
+The three-day timeframe for the College to comply under the law starts running once the appropriate college official receives the request.
+It is the responsibility of department heads to assure there is no delay in this notification to the Assistant Vice President for Human Resources and Auxiliary Services, who is responsible for ensuring the College's compliance with the Open Records Act.